Sewer56/Reloaded.Imgui.Hook/README.md

 - D3D9Ex
 - D3D11

 Implemented backends should support window resizing and device resets (fullscreen/windowed switching) etc.

-Will implement D3D10 if there's any demand.
+PRs for supporting other backends (especially OpenGL3 & Vulkan) would be very welcome.
+My [DearImguiSharp](https://github.com/Sewer56/DearImguiSharp) does support them, so half of the work's already done.

 ### In The Future
 - Extensibility.
 Provide workarounds for possible edge cases such as SRGB colour space.